KozmaRengeKriszta/LinkedIn-Product-manager-job-advertisements-analyses/README.md

 # LI_PM_jobad_analysis
-A data science project about analyzing datas from LinkedIn's Product Manager job advertisements.
+A data science project about analyzing datas from LinkedIn's Product Manager job advertisements. based on my analyses, a blog post will be prepared soon, which can be read by clicking on »» this link ««

 This is my first text analytics analysis.
 I felt that I would be able to do all the steps I wanted in Python.
 So I used Python for everything from text cleaning to more complex AI analysis.